Thiago-Simoes/OrionAuth.jl/docs/src/security/references.md

 # Security References

-This document consolidates all official standards, guidelines, and references used to design and enforce the NebulaAuth.jl security model.
+This document consolidates all official standards, guidelines, and references used to design and enforce the OrionAuth.jl security model.

 ---